Interfacing 5V 4-Channel Relay Module with Arduino

 Almost any sensor can be used to trigger the relay to turn on or off.
 The trigger doesn’t even need to be from a sensor.
 It can occur at set time intervals, it can be triggered from the press of a button, or even when you get an email.

-How the 5V 4-channel relay works.
+How the 5V 4-channel relay module works.

 The 4 channel relay module has three high voltage terminals (NC, C, and NO) which connect to the device you want to control.
 The other side has three low voltage pins (Ground, Vcc, and Signal) which connect to the Arduino.